Family Law Attorneys in Columbia, MD

 Guardians are considered fiduciaries and are held to a higher standard than other individuals when making decisions for the disabled person.
 In order to be appointed as a guardian, the court will have to make a decision as to whether the disabled person needs a guardian and whether the person applying to be a guardian is the best person to be appointed.

-As the process of becoming a guardian can be complex, our experienced attorneys are available to guide you through this process.
+As the process of becoming a guardian can be complex, our experienced attorneys in Columbia, MD are available to guide you through this process.

 Same Sex Marriage